- National Statistic: Yes

 (Accessibility is the ease with which users can access the data, also reflecting the format in which the data are available and the availability of supporting information.
 Clarity refers to the quality and sufficiency of the release details, illustrations and accompanying advice.)

-Our recommended format for accessible content is a combination of HTML web pages for narrative, charts and graphs, with data being provided in usable formats such as CSV and Excel.
+Our recommended format for accessible content is a combination of HTML webpages for narrative, charts and graphs, with data being provided in usable formats such as CSV and Excel.
 We also offer users the option to download the narrative in PDF format.
 In some instances, other software may be used, or may be available on request.
-For further information, please refer to the contact details at the beginning of this page.
+The datasets associated with this release have been modified in accordance with the accessibility legislation.

 For information regarding conditions of access to data, please refer to the following links:

-In addition to this Quality and Methodology Information, basic quality information relevant to each release is available in the Quality and methodology section of the relevant article.
+In addition to this Quality and Methodology Information, basic quality information relevant to each release is available in the background notes of the relevant article.

-Notification of changes in methodology are published on the public service productivity topic specific methodology page, as well as historic changes being available in the guidance and methodology area of our archive website.
+Notification of changes in methodology are published in the public service productivity topic specific methodology page as well as historic changes being available in the guidance and methodology area of our archive website.

 Timeliness and punctuality